 Commercial drivers are not eligible to apply for a restricted commercial license.
 Commercial drivers who are charged with driving under the influence with a BAC of above 0.08 percent may face a complete CDL license revocation in addition to a regular driver's license suspension.

-To get the defense you need, contact an LA CDL DUI lawyer at Gold & Witham today.
+To get the defense you need, contact a Los Angeles commercial DUI lawyer at Gold & Witham today.